The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Experts recommend setting up automatic payments to help ensure payments aren’t late or missed.
 Setting up automatic payments is a great idea for paying bills, but for credit card debt specifically, you may want to consider the benefit of making payments manually.

-Here’s why: When you’re scrupulously focused on a goal (like paying off your holiday debt), it can feel satisfying to go into your account and pay the bill.
+Also, when you’re scrupulously focused on a goal (like paying off your holiday debt), it can feel satisfying to go into your account and pay the bill.
 You see the balance, enter the amount and click to pay — think of it as a sense of accomplishment.
 You’re physically completing a task that leads you closer to your goal, helping you stay motivated for the next win you can input.
-(Make sure you know the due date!)
-If you have difficulty remembering to pay your bills on time, automating your payments may be the better tactic for you.

 Only 22% of those polled in the MagnifyMoney survey will be able to pay off their debt in one month,1 which means around 78% will carry that debt month-to-month.
 By implementing these techniques and staying committed, you can set yourself up to tackle the debt in as few months as possible.